Canada Post Cash Passport Mastercard: The Full Review 2024

 Cash out fee: $20

-Unlike some other prepaid cards in Canada, this one is not free to get.
-You will have to purchase’the card for $15.
+Unlike some other prepaid cards in Canada, this one is not free to get and to use.
+You will have to purchase the card for $15.
 Also, it is important that you understand all associated fees.
 This card comes at a higher foreign exchange fee than most prepaid cards in Canada.

-You will not have to pay an exchange fee on supported currencies, but you will have to pay 3.25 percent when you use an unsupported currency.
-This can be a bummer since most banks charge a 2.5 percent foreign transaction fee for all currencies.
+You will not have to pay an exchange fee on supported currencies, but you will have to pay 3.25% when you use an unsupported currency.
+This can be a bummer since most banks charge a 2.5% foreign transaction fee for all currencies.
 On the positive side, you can save a lot of money if you only use supported currencies.

-Another thing to consider is the local use fee, which is 1.5 percent.
+Another thing to consider is the local use fee, which is 1.5%.
 We suggest that you don’t use this card locally if you want to save money as there are no international use fees.
 You can compare credit cards in Canada and pick a suitable option for local use.

 Some of these fees you can avoid by being smart.
 An inactivity fee, for example, is only charged when your card goes unused for 12 months with money in it.
 Consider using your card every now and then to avoid inactivity charges.